“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 So if there isn’t a clear structural difference between the pucks, why is the flow rate so different?
 Two possible candidates are the hydrophobic nature of dry coffee, and the gases trapped inside the particles.

 Dry coffee naturally resists the flow of water due to the reality that it is hydrophobic, compared with wet coffee.
-This is similar to what happens when you water a completely dry pot plant — at first the water pools on top of the soil, or bypasses the soil entirely.
+This is similar to what takes place when you water a totally dry pot plant — at first the water pools on top of the soil, or bypasses the soil completely.
 The soil can only absorb the remaining water when it is already mildly damp.

-The gases trapped inside dry coffee likewise seem to block the flow of water through the puck.
-This is why freshly roasted coffee requires a coarser grind than old coffee — it contains more trapped gases, which limits the flow of the espresso (although the story is a little bit different when the coffee is extremely fresh).
+The gases trapped inside dry coffee also seem to block the flow of water through the puck.
+This is why freshly roasted coffee needs a coarser grind than old coffee — it contains more trapped gases, which limits the flow of the espresso (though the story is a little different when the coffee is very fresh).

-One clue to which of these factors is more important came when we repeated the wet tamping experiment, however utilizing cold water to wet the coffee grounds initially.
+One clue to which of these factors is more important came when we repeated the wet tamping experiment, nevertheless using cold water to wet the coffee grounds initially.
 In this case, the difference in shot time was much lower.
 If the difference in shot time was only due to the dry coffee being hydrophobic, then we would expect cold water to have a similar effect.

-On the other hand, the degassing rate is linked to temperature (Smrke et al 2017) and hot water seems to cause coffee grounds to release trapped gases more quickly than cold water does.
+On the other hand, the degassing rate is associated with temperature (Smrke et al 2017) and hot water seems to cause coffee grounds to release trapped gases more quickly than cold water does.
 Using cold water to pre-wet the grounds thereby reduces the effect on shot time, because the coffee has degassed less before brewing.
-However, the espresso made this way still has a noticeably ‘stale’ aroma, which we assume is due to volatile flavors being lost when wetting the coffee.
+However, the espresso coffee crafted this way still has a noticeably ‘stale’ aroma, which we assume is due to volatile flavors being lost when wetting the coffee.

-On a whim, we also tried utilizing steam to pre-wet the coffee grounds.
-In this case, the aromas coming off the coffee grounds during the pre-wet stage — flavors that would be missing from the espresso — were really potent.
+On a whim, we also tried using steam to pre-wet the coffee grounds.
+In this case, the flavors coming off the coffee grounds during the pre-wet stage — aromas that would be missing from the espresso coffee — were very potent.
 The resulting espresso coffee gushed out in a question of seconds, and had virtually no crema at all.

-All in all, it seems most likely that the effect of degassing is what caused this experiment to fail.
-It likewise means one reason why preinfusion is so beneficial in improving the quality of espresso coffee.
-In espressos made with pre-infusion (or the more extreme ‘blooming’ espresso coffee) degassing allows a faster flow, and hence, a finer grind — without tastes being lost to the atmosphere as easily as wetting the grinds in the open air.
+All in all, it seems the majority of likely that the effect of degassing is what caused this experiment to fail.
+It likewise indicates one reason why preinfusion is so helpful in improving the quality of espresso coffee.
+In espressos crafted with pre-infusion (or the more extreme ‘blooming’ espresso) degassing allows a faster flow, and hence, a finer grind — without flavors being lost to the atmosphere as easily as wetting the grinds in the open air.

 Humidity in Espresso coffee

-Humid conditions could cause faster degassing by creating the coffee structure more flexible, allowing gases to escape, explains Professor Abbot, saying: “I think the humidity is creating the particle walls more mobile (i.e. lowering the glass transition temperature) so the diffusion rate of CO2 increases.”
+Humid conditions could cause faster degassing by making the coffee structure more flexible, allowing gases to escape, explains Professor Abbot, saying: “I think the humidity is making the particle walls more mobile (i.e. lowering the glass transition temperature) so the diffusion rate of CO2 increases.”

 Other factors play a part in the effect of humidity, too: humid beans are less brittle, and therefore produce less fines when they are ground (Baggenstoss et al 2008).
-This suggests that humid beans needs to be ground at a finer setting to achieve the same shot time.
+This indicates that humid beans ought to be ground at a finer setting to achieve the same shot time.
 Our experiments show, but, that grind size is not the only factor.

 As to how to pack your puck more tightly?
 Well, we’re still working on it.
-There are a multitude of contradictory factors that affect jamming, and unpicking the results of each is extremely difficult.
-“The science of how dry particles behave is lamentable,” Professor Abbott explains.
-“This suggests that what happens when you dry tamp is a whole set of complex unknowns and there aren’t any good ways to measure those unknowns anyway.”
-Professor Abbott did, nevertheless, come up with a new potential procedure to better understand tamping which we’re hoping to explore soon — so watch this space.
+There are a multitude of contradictory factors that affect jamming, and unpicking the impacts of each is extremely difficult.
+“The scientific research of how dry particles behave is lamentable,” Professor Abbott explains.
+“This suggests that what takes place when you dry tamp is a whole set of complicated unknowns and there aren’t any good ways to measure those unknowns anyway.”
+Professor Abbott did, but, come up with a new potential procedure to better understand tamping which we’re hoping to explore soon — so watch this space.

-There are still plenty of factors to explore in our attempt to create the perfectly tamped bed of coffee — but we can be fairly clear that, as far as espresso goes, it’s perfect to keep your powder dry.
+There are still plenty of factors to explore in our attempt to create the perfectly tamped bed of coffee — however we can be fairly clear that, as far as espresso coffee goes, it’s best to keep your powder dry.

-Revolutionizing Coffee Brewing: The Wet Weiss Distribution Method
+Revolutionizing Coffee Brewing: The Wet Weiss Distribution Technique

 Hey there, coffee lover!
-Have you ever heard about the Wet Weiss Distribution recipe?
-If not, buckle up because we’re about to take a deep dive into this brewing recipe that’s been stirring up quite a buzz in the coffee world.
+Have you ever heard about the Wet Weiss Distribution process?
+If not, buckle up because we’re about to take a deep dive into this brewing process that’s been stirring up rather a buzz in the coffee world.

 The Magic of Wet Weiss Distribution

 About half a year ago, our friends at Tricolate introduced us to this intriguing concept.
-It involves utilizing a Weiss distribution device to stir wet coffee grounds during brewing.
+It involves using a Weiss distribution device to stir wet coffee grounds during brewing.
 Sounds modest enough, right?
-However wait till you hear how it can transform your caffeinated drink!
+But wait till you hear how it can transform your caffeinated drink!

-This method has demonstrated to be surprisingly effective – not literally in no-bypass brewers like the Tricolate nevertheless likewise in conventional filter brewers like the V60.
-Now, I understand what you’re thinking: “Doesn’t stirring with a spoon or spatula do the same thing?”
+This recipe has suggested to be surprisingly effective – not just in no-bypass brewers like the Tricolate but likewise in conventional filter brewers like the V60.
+Now, I know what you’re thinking: “Doesn’t stirring with a spoon or spatula do the same thing?”
 Well, yes and no.

-Nevertheless here’s where Wet Weiss shines.
-Using the fine needles of a Weiss distribution tool to stir the bloom or slurry in your brewer can increase extraction without causing the brew time to slow down.
-This suggests you get increased extraction without an increased risk of channelling.
-So if you haven’t already adopted this technique for your filter coffee, then it’s high time you gave it a try.
+But here’s where Wet Weiss shines.
+Using the fine needles of a Weiss distribution equipment to stir the bloom or slurry in your brewer can increase extraction without causing the brew time to slow down.
+This indicates you get increased extraction without an increased risk of channelling.
+So if you haven’t already adopted this recipe for your American coffee, then it’s high time you gave it a try.

 The Espresso coffee Experiment: A Twist in The Tale

 Naturally even though, we didn’t stop there.
-We thought: “The Weiss Distribution Process was invented for espresso coffee — why wouldn’t Wet Weiss work for espresso coffee as well?”
+We thought: “The Weiss Distribution Technique was invented for espresso — why wouldn’t Wet Weiss work for espresso as well?”
 Well, let’s simply say it was a little of a disaster.

-First of all, have you ever tried tamping wet coffee?
+First off, have you ever tried tamping wet coffee?
 It’s like trying to wrangle a slippery eel!
-However even when we managed to overcome these practical difficulties, we found that the Wet Weiss process brewed it more or less impossible to brew a tasty espresso.
+But even when we managed to overcome these practical difficulties, we found that the Wet Weiss technique made it more or less impossible to brew a tasty espresso.
 Talk about a plot twist!

-However, this experiment did raise some interesting questions about what happens inside an espresso coffee puck when we tamp, and how preinfusion and ‘blooming’ work in espresso.
-It likewise gave us insights into why high humidity conditions can be such a headache for baristas.
+But, this experiment did raise some interesting questions about what takes place inside an espresso puck when we tamp, and how preinfusion and ‘blooming’ work in espresso.
+It also gave us insights into why high humidity conditions can be such a headache for baristas.

 This concept is based on the science of ‘jamming’ which explains how powders — like ground coffee — can form structures that resist forces on them — like tamping.
-In many scenarios, adding water assists overcome jamming by creating ‘capillary bridges’ causing particles to stick together or acting as a plasticiser allowing particles to move more freely.
+In several scenarios, adding water helps overcome jamming by creating ‘capillary bridges’ causing particles to stick together or acting as a plasticiser allowing particles to move more freely.

 The Wet Tamping Challenge

 The first hurdle was figuring out how to tamp wet coffee without it sticking everywhere.
-The a lot of effective procedure we found was to work with cling film on top of the wet coffee.
+The the majority of effective procedure we found was to utilize cling film on top of the wet coffee.
 Once the coffee was tamped, we could carefully peel off the clingfilm, leaving a perfectly tamped, wet puck.

 With this problem solved, we started pulling shots and almost immediately realized that wet tamping wasn’t going to work as we had hoped.
-The shots basically flew through the machine, no question how finely ground the coffee was.
-The extraction was similarly dismal — even when making espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a traditional espresso coffee made at a 1:2 ratio.
+The shots literally flew through the machine, no question how finely ground the coffee was.
+The extraction was similarly dismal — even when creating espressos with yields of up to 60 grams, the highest extraction we were able to achieve was about 20% lower than that of a traditional espresso coffee crafted at a 1:2 ratio.

-We also cut open both pucks to see if there were any structural differences inside.
+We likewise cut open both pucks to see if there were any structural differences inside.
 At first glance, no major differences were apparent between the two pucks.
-Nevertheless, upon closer inspection and particle size analysis, it seemed that wet-tamped coffee had a mildly smaller normal particle size than dry-tamped coffee.
+Nevertheless, upon closer inspection and particle size analysis, it seemed that wet-tamped coffee had a slightly smaller average particle size than dry-tamped coffee.

 The Verdict: Keep Your Powder Dry

 So what’s our takeaway from all these experiments?
 Well, it seems the majority of likely that degassing is what caused this experiment to fail.
-It also indicates one reason why preinfusion is so useful in improving espresso quality – it allows for faster flow and hence a finer grind without losing aromas as easily as when you wet your grinds in open air.
+It likewise means one reason why preinfusion is so helpful in improving espresso coffee quality – it allows for faster flow and hence a finer grind without losing tastes as easily as when you wet your grinds in open air.

 As for how to pack your puck more tightly?
 We’re still working on it!
-However one thing’s for sure – when it comes to espresso coffee, it’s perfect to keep your powder dry.
+Nevertheless one thing’s for sure – when it comes to espresso coffee, it’s perfect to keep your powder dry.
 So there you have it, folks!
-The next time you’re brewing a cup of joe, why not give the Wet Weiss Distribution recipe a try?
-You might just find out a whole new world of aromas!
+The next time you’re brewing a coffee cup, why not give the Wet Weiss Distribution procedure a try?
+You might literally find out a whole new world of tastes!